 Each bus can be classified as waiting in reserve at the terminal until dispatch or circulating in service.
 The transitions between reserve and circulation are the dispatches and returns.

 A cumulative plot of buses available A(t), buses dispatched D(t), and returned R(t) shows graphically how the number of buses in reserve and service evolves over time.
 See below.
 The curve D(t) is given and the other two are derived.
 The number of available buses is equal to those initially available, M, and those returned: A(t) = M + D(t – T).
 Note how for this closed queuing system the sum of reserve and circulating buses is the total number of vehicles, M, which remains constant over the course of the day.
-Note: curve A is obtained from curve R with a vector shift (T, M).
+Note: curve A is obtained from curve D with a vector shift (T, M).

 Since the number of buses in reserve has to be positive, we require: A(t) ≥ D(t); so the minimum fleet size is obtained when A(t) and D(t) are tangent, as shown.